adt315/day-planner/README.md

 - When the user clicks into a timeblock they can enter an event and click the save button

-- After the user clicks save, the event will be saved and still be there when the webpage is refreshed
+- After the user clicks save, the event will be saved and will still be there when the webpage is refreshed

 https://adt315.github.io/day-planner/